yashrajkakkad/linear-equations-solver/README.md

 # Linear System of Equations Solver

-Solve any system of linear equations and determine if there's unique, infinite or no solutions.
+Solve any system of linear equations using the method of Gauss-Jordan elimination and determine if there's unique, infinite or no solutions.
 If there are infinite solutions, null space is determined using Reduced Row Echelon Form Method.

 ## Instructions